 Culture Clash: Challenges in sustaining loving relationships are presented in three separate and unrelated stories within the film.

-Culture Audience: “Love Is Love Is Love” will appeal primarily to people who viewers who don’t mind watching a boring movie about love featuring some well-known cast members.
+Culture Audience: “Love Is Love Is Love” will appeal primarily to people who don’t mind watching a boring movie about love, featuring some well-known cast members.

 “Love Is Love Is Love” should’ve been titled “Dull Is Dull Is Dull,” if people want an accurate description of this slow-moving train wreck.
 The movie wastes the talents of the cast in this badly conceived and clunky anthology film.
 Directed by Eleanor Coppola, who co-wrote the snooze-worthy screenplay with Karen Leigh Hopkins, this movie’s main purpose seems to be to give jobs to some well-known, longtime actresses, who unfortunately do not work enough due to age discrimination.
 These actresses deserve better than this misfire that does little to dispel the Hollywood movie stereotype that women over the age of 60 have boring love lives whenever they’re put in a movie.

 What’s also off-kilter about the three-story anthology film “Love Is Love Is Love” is that the first two stories are much shorter than the third story.
 The first story, titled “Two For Dinner,” is 20 minutes long.
 Next is “Sailing Lesson,” which totals 16 minutes.
 Last but not least is “Late Lunch,” which is 49 minutes long and is the best story in the anthology.
 But that’s not saying much, because “Late Lunch” is still monotonous and ends in a very corny way.